NDunn244/azure-network-protocol/README.md

 <br />

 <p>
-Next we will use our Windows machine to SSH to the Linux machine.
-SSH has no GUI, it just gives the user access to the machine's CLI.
-We will set the Wireshark filter to capture SSH packets only.
-When we SSH into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that Wireshark starts to immediately capture SSH packets.
+Next, you will filter Wireshark to observe SSH traffic.
+SSH(Secure Shell) just gives the user access to the machine's CLI(command line interface).
+Set the Wireshark filter to capture SSH traffic only.
+When you SSH into the Ubuntu machine with the command prompt "ssh labuser@10.0.0.5" you can see the SSH traffic in Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/cPvIvNN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>